 Fax: (415) 750-8653

-- Immediate Enrollment and Placement : To enroll students into K-12 schools, parents or guardians must go to the Educational Placement Center (EPC) and explain the student's current living situation at 555 Franklin Street, Room 100, San Francisco, CA 94102, (415) 241-6085.
+- Immediate Enrollment and Placement : To enroll students into K-12 schools, parents or guardians must go to the SFUSD Educational Placement Center (EPC) and explain the student's current living situation at 555 Franklin Street, Room 100, San Francisco, CA 94102, (415) 241-6085.

 - Primary Contact : Enrollment Counselor or the Assistant Manager, 555 Franklin Street in Room 100, San Francisco, CA 94102 , (415) 241-3136

-- Transportation: Transition students receive monthly Muni fast passes when using public transit is the only option for getting to/from school, i.e., not within walking distance, taking the school bus, or be driven to school by family members.
+- MUNI/Clipper: Transition students receive monthly Muni fast passes when using public transit is the only option for getting to/from school, i.e., not within walking distance, taking the school bus, or be driven to school by family members.
 All SAFEH students qualify for SFMTA’s Free Muni for Youth Program.
-Please see more information and download application at: http://www.sfmta.com/getting-around/transit/fares-passes/free-muni-youth.
+Please see more information and download the application at: http://www.sfmta.com/getting-around/transit/fares-passes/free-muni-youth.
 If a student is still waiting for a Clipper card or have lost their card, please call Clipper Card Customer Service at (877) 878-8883.

 - Uniforms and Backpacks: School uniforms are issued to transition students that are attending schools that require uniforms.
 Backpacks are given when needed and requested.
 Please contact your school's social worker or Wellness Coordinator.